Linaro/website/_posts/previous/2018-09-17-linaro-announces-launch-of-machine-intelligence-initiative.md

 ---
 layout: post
-title: Linaro announces Launch of Machine Intelligence Initiative
+title: Linaro Launches Machine Intelligence Initiative
 description: "The Machine Intelligence Initiative aims to reduce redundant engineering in the deep learning and neural network acceleration ecosystem.
   Read more here. "